anarchivist/bclc-2014-presentation/presentation.md

 And, just maybe you’ll visit their site, contact them, or spread the good word about how you found that image and where it comes from.
 </div>

-# Hubs as Local Connections {.takahashi}
+# Partnership =</br>Local Connections {.takahashi}

 <div role="note" class="note">
 As you can see, the hubs model allows local collections to become more easily discoverable.
-The hubs that assist us with bringing that content, as well as the partners that provide their hub with content, both serve a vital function.
+The hubs help us obtain the content, as well as the partners that provide that content, both serve a vital function.
 The hubs help mediate the relationship between the partners and DPLA.
-The partners are the local institutions with direct expertise and knowledge in the collections and the related subjects.
+The partners are the local institutions with direct expertise and knowledge in the collections and related topics.
 Specifically, the partners and hubs provide an important *local* connection.
 </div>